How to refill your fountain pen

 How to fill (and refill) your ink:

 Let's start with cartridges: this is the easiest option for fountain pen ink, and the one I usually recommend for beginners.
-Each package of Kaweco ink cartridges comes with 6 small plastic cartridges.
+Kaweco stocks these cartridges in several colors.
 When you run out of ink in one, you simply toss the old cartridge into the trash and replace it with a new one!
 Even though this option still generates some plastic waste, you are saving a huge amount of plastic by not throwing away a whole pen.

 I recommend these for beginners because there is basically no learning curve, and you can get to know your new pen without some of the mess that can come with a refillable cartridge!